marcelovca90-inatel/Anomaly-Detection-IoT23/README.md

 # Study and Evaluation of Classifiers for Detecting Threats to IoT Devices based on Network Traffic

 ## [IoT-23 Dataset](https://www.stratosphereips.org/datasets-iot23)

-"Sebastian Garcia, Agustin Parmisano, & Maria Jose Erquiaga.
+Sebastian Garcia, Agustin Parmisano, & Maria Jose Erquiaga.
 (2020).
 IoT-23: A labeled dataset with malicious and benign IoT network traffic (Version 1.0.0) [Data set].
-Zenodo. http://doi.org/10.5281/zenodo.4743746"
+Zenodo. http://doi.org/10.5281/zenodo.4743746

 ## Setup
 1. If you plan to use TensorFlow with GPU, follow [these steps](https://ramseyelbasheer.io/2022/01/20/the-ultimate-tensorflow-gpu-installation-guide-for-2022-and-beyond/).